 Maybe it’s Item #1 on your Bucket List.
 Or maybe it’s just the best wrong turn you ever took.
 No matter how you grab onto Nevada’s world of outdoor activities and recreation, extraordinary natural resources in Nevada abound.
 Get to know 24 Nevada state parks and two national parks, crowdless national monuments, and millions of acres of public lands.
 Hike easy ambles or alpine scrambles in the Lower 48’s most mountainous state.
 Explore pristine alpine lakes and trout-packed streams.
 Climb the world’s tallest outdoor climbing wall, turn the Strip into an après-ski wonderland, and dive into some of the purest, clearest water on Earth.
 Tackle fresh mountain bike singletrack or thousands of miles of off-road action, then slink into the most natural hot springs in the United States.
-Whatever you’re after, Nevada recreational activities are always here, waiting for you at the end—or beginning—of the trail.
+Basically, whatever you’re after, the wide range of Nevada recreational activities has you covered.

 Although Nevada is a haven for off-grid, backcountry recreational bliss, many of the Silver State’s world-class destinations are just up the interstate from our biggest metro area, the entertainment capital of the world.
 Hit up visitors centers for maps and intriguing exhibits before exploring Nevada’s national recreation areas and national monuments, including easily accessible Lake Mead and Tule Springs—home to one of the world’s largest concentration of ice age fossils—as well as remote and rugged Gold Butte or the wide-open solace of Basin and Range.